Business practices and voting information

 JPMAM manages the voting rights of the shares entrusted to it as it would manage any other asset.
 It is the policy of JPMAM to vote in a prudent and diligent manner, based exclusively on our reasonable judgement of what will best serve the financial interests of our clients.
 So far as is practicable, we will vote at all of the meetings called by companies in which we are invested.

 Votes against management:

-*a further 6 meetings were not voted due to share-blocking and/or Power of Attorney requirements
+*a further 26 meetings were not voted due to share-blocking and/or conflict of interest (JPM Funds)

 Summary of key activity

 - J.P.
-Morgan Asset Management met Members of the ESG Team met 21 companies specifically to discuss governance issues, including Glencore, Arcelormittal, ING Groep, Henkel, LafargeHolcim and Akzo Nobel, bringing the total number of engagements for the year (not counting scheduled one-to-one meetings) to 204, of which 79 were meetings to discuss corporate governance issues at investee companies, 51 were remuneration consultations and 44 were to discuss social and environmental issues at portfolio companies.
+Morgan Asset Management met 22 companies to discuss corporate governance and strategy issues, in addition to our scheduled one-to-one meetings.
+Companies included Rio Tinto, Standard Chartered, Credit Suisse, KPN, Repsol and Air Liquide, bringing the total number of engagements for the year (not counting scheduled one-to-one meetings) to 277, of which 101 were meetings to discuss corporate governance issues at investee companies, 65 were consultations over remuneration arrangements and 40 were to discuss social and environmental issues at portfolio companies.